david-flanders-tuke/PhD/proposed-research-m1.md

 ## (I) Title
 Proposed high-level titles for final PhD thesis:
   - [ ] Institutional design of collaboration-based research policy for scholarly products
-  - [ ] The games researchers play: scholarly marketplace value and the design of common pool research resources
+  - [ ] The games researchers play: the value of collaborative scholarly marketplaces and the design of common pool research resources
   - [ ] How do researchers decide the games (and rules) they want to play? - collaboration as means to achieve efficiency for taxpayer funded research policy

 ### Abstact(s)